Wilsonville, Oregon Explained

 Blank Info:41-82800

-Blank1 Name:GNIS feature ID
+Blank1 Name:GNIS ID

 Blank1 Info:2412277

-Wilsonville is a city primarily in Clackamas County, Oregon, United States.
-A portion of the northern section of the city is in Washington County.
-It was founded as Boones Landing because of the Boones Ferry which crossed the Willamette River at the location; the community became Wilsonville in 1880.
+Wilsonville is a city in Clackamas and Washington counties in the U.S. state of Oregon.
+Founded with the name Boones Landing for the Boones Ferry that crossed the Willamette River, the community became Wilsonville in 1880.
 The city was incorporated in 1969 with a population of approximately 1,000.
-The population was 13,991 at the 2000 census, and grew to 19,509 as of 2010.[3]
-Slightly more than 90% of residents at the 2000 census were white, with Hispanics comprising the largest minority group.
+The population was 19,509 at the 2010 census and grew to 26,664 as of the 2020 census.

-Wilsonville has a council-manager form of government and operates its own library, public works, and parks & recreation department.
+Wilsonville has a council-manager form of government and operates its own library, public works, and parks and recreation department.
 Fire and police protection are contracted out to other regional government agencies.
 The city is home to several technology companies including Siemens Digital Industries Software, along with Stream Global Services, the largest employer in the city.
-Wilsonville contains many distribution and manufacturing buildings adjacent to Interstate 5 such as regional distribution facilities for Coca-Cola and Rite Aid.
+Wilsonville contains many distribution and manufacturing buildings adjacent to Interstate 5, such as regional distribution facilities for Coca-Cola and Rite Aid.
 Retail centers include Argyle Square on the north and the Town Center Shopping Center to the south.
 Media in Wilsonville consists of the Portland area broadcast stations, regional newspapers, and the local Wilsonville Spokesman newspaper.

 History